Craniosacral therapy is a soothing, non-invasive, hands-on bodywork modality, which I offer in-person and remotely as distant healing sessions.

 During in-person sessions the client is clothed and typically lying on their back comfortably on a massage table.
 The therapist will gently touch different parts of the body in order to listen to and tune in to all levels of the system - physical, emotional and mental.

 With deep sensing of the body, the therapist will find areas of restriction within the bones, tissues, membranes, and organs and energy system in general.
+Emotional wounds can also present themselves as areas of restricted flow in the body.

 Gentle techniques are then used to release these restrictive and/or tense areas and improve the health and function of the central nervous system.